beridel/tecto_source/content/authors/wimez/_index.md

 - Alumni
 ---

-Mathilde finished her Master's in May 2022 after working with William on the detection and characterization of Long Period Earthquakes in volcanic swarms.
+Mathilde finished her Master's in May 2022 after working with William on the detection and characterization of long-period earthquakes in volcanic swarms.